lunarmodules/ldoc/doc/doc.md

   - `title` page title, default 'Reference'
   - `package ` explicit base package name; also used for resolving references in documents
   - `all` show local functions, etc as well in the docs
-  - `format` markup processor, can be 'plain' (default), 'markdown' or 'discount'
+  - `format` markup processor, can be 'plain' (default), 'markdown', 'discount', 'lunamark' or 'pandoc'
   - `output` output name (default 'index')
   - `dir` directory for output files (default 'doc')
   - `colon` use colon style, instead of @ tag style